Lincolnshire Yeomanry: 1/1st Lincolnshire Yeomanry

-The regiment was mobilised in August 1914, and formed a part of the North Midland Mounted Brigade and in September were attached to the 1st Mounted Division.
+The regiment was mobilised in August 1914, and formed a part of the North Midland Mounted Brigade.
+In September, it was attached to the 1st Mounted Division.

-In 1915 they were ordered overseas and departed for Salonika but en route they received order to divert to Egypt.
-In April 1916 the Brigade was re designated as the 22nd Mounted Brigade and attached to the Western Frontier Force and in early 1917 moved to the ANZAC Mounted Division and participated in the Second Battle of Gaza.
-Another move was made in June 1917, this time they were attached to the Yeomanry Mounted Division and were involved in the Third Battle of Gaza and the Battle of Beersheba, later the Division would be re designated and change their name to the 1st Mounted Division and the 4th Cavalry Division, while with the 4th Cavalry Division the Brigade again changed its designation and became the 12th Cavalry Brigade.
+In 1915, the brigade was ordered overseas and departed for Salonika but en route it received orders to divert to Egypt.
+In April 1916 the Brigade was re-designated as the 22nd Mounted Brigade and attached to the Western Frontier Force.
+In early 1917 it moved to the ANZAC Mounted Division and participated in the Second Battle of Gaza.
+Another move was made in June 1917, this time they were attached to the Yeomanry Mounted Division and were involved in the Third Battle of Gaza and the Battle of Beersheba, later the Division would be re-designated and change their name to the 1st Mounted Division and the 4th Cavalry Division, while with the 4th Cavalry Division the brigade again changed its designation and became the 12th Cavalry Brigade.

-In April 1918, the regiment left the brigade and their horses to become a dismounted unit of the Machine Gun Corps, merging with 1/1st East Riding of Yorkshire Yeomanry to form "D" Battalion, Machine Gun Corps.
+In April 1918, the regiment left the brigade and their horses, to become a dismounted unit of the Machine Gun Corps, merging with 1/1st East Riding of Yorkshire Yeomanry to form "D" Battalion, Machine Gun Corps.
 It was as the 102nd MGC that they moved to France in June 1918 and were attached to the First Army.

 2/1st Lincolnshire Yeomanry

 The 2nd Line regiment was formed in 1914 and in 1915 it joined the 2/1st North Midland Mounted Brigade.
-In October the brigade joined the 1st Mounted Division in Norfolk, replacing the 1st Line brigade.
+In October, the brigade joined the 1st Mounted Division in Norfolk, replacing the 1st Line brigade.
 On 31 March 1916, the remaining Mounted Brigades were ordered to be numbered in a single sequence and the brigade became the 3rd Mounted Brigade.

-In July 1916 there was a major reorganization of 2nd Line yeomanry units in the United Kingdom.
+In July 1916, there was a major reorganization of 2nd Line yeomanry units in the United Kingdom.
 All but 12 regiments were converted to cyclists and as a consequence the regiment was dismounted and joined the 3rd Cyclist Brigade (and the division became 1st Cyclist Division) in the Holt area.
 A further reorganization in November 1916 saw the regiment remounted along with the rest of the brigade which was redesignated as the new 2nd Mounted Brigade in the new 1st Mounted Division (originally 3rd Mounted Division) at Bishop's Stortford.
 By May 1917 it was at Leybourne near West Malling in Kent.
 The regiment was once again converted to cyclists in August 1917 and joined 12th Cyclist Brigade in The Cyclist Division.
-By the end of 1917 it was at Tonbridge and early in 1918 to Canterbury where it remained until the end of the war.
+By the end of 1917, it was at Tonbridge and early in 1918 to Canterbury where it remained until the end of the war.

 3/1st Lincolnshire Yeomanry

 The 3rd Line regiment was formed in 1915 and in the summer was affiliated to a Reserve Cavalry Regiment at Aldershot.
-In the summer of 1916 it was attached to the 12th Reserve Cavalry Regiment, also at Aldershot.
+In the summer of 1916, it was attached to the 12th Reserve Cavalry Regiment, also at Aldershot.
 Early in 1917 it was absorbed into the 1st Reserve Cavalry Regiment at The Curragh.